 Manually assessing these trends is a time-consuming, error-fraught process.
-Healthcare tech is making inroads in creating tools to help process the data and shift the practice to meet the needs of patients.
+Healthcare technology like EHRConnect is making inroads in creating tools to help process the data and shift the practice to meet the needs of patients.
 Tools like patient portals, direct messaging, mobile tech, and wearables can all be effective in optimizing this process, meaning better appointment scheduling and a more comprehensive patient experience.

 Assess Current Access Trends

 Have you ever tried to access your own practice?
 It is often an eye-opening experience for providers to attempt to dial their own practices.
 This is the first step in an assessment of the current access standards of the practice.
 Here are five different areas you or a managed services team can assess to determine a roadmap for the future:

 - Leadership and Organization